 Is Bristol on your list of the top places to visit in England?

-The capital of the UK, London really does have it all, from mesmerising shows on the West End, all the shopping you could wish for and culture and heritage around every turn.
+The capital of the UK, London really does have it all, from mesmerising shows on the West End, all the shopping you could wish for to culture & heritage around every turn and of course many great parks in London.

 Marvel at the blend of old and new architecture, visit the world-class museums or walk across the glass floor way up high on the iconic Tower Bridge for the best views of the city.
 Without a doubt, London is the top place to visit in England!